OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.0.rst

 Compatibility
 -------------

-All changes are backwards-compatible.
-Any changes to data include automated migrations from previous versions back to version 3.0.1.
-Any exceptions are identified in the Components sections below.

 **Important**: If you are upgrading to 3.2.0 and using your own database solution (i.e. Amazon RDS), and not the Postgres image in the Reference Distribution, please make sure you have the Postgres "uuid-ossp" extension installed.
 If you are using the Postgres image from the Reference